gerarts/lit-redux-watch/README.md

 #### With the `@watch` decorator

 This example uses TypeScript with decorators to register properties with watchers.
-Deorators are an experimental feature but can be used by enabling them in your `tsconfig.json`.
+Decorators are an experimental feature but can be used by enabling them in your `tsconfig.json`.
 More information can be found in the [TypeScript Documentation](https://www.typescriptlang.org/docs/handbook/decorators.html).

 The [TC39 proposed decorators](http://github.com/tc39/proposal-decorators) which are currently in [Stage 2](https://github.com/tc39/proposals#stage-2) will be supported in the future.